MayankJaiswal1/AIML_Implementation_OF_Chatbot/README.md

 ✅ Step 3: Train the chatbot on conversational data.
 ✅ Step 4: Implement a logic-based response system.
-✅ Step 5: Test and improve based on user feedback.
+✅ Step 5: Test and improve based on user feedback. command on cmd of vcs is python -m streamlit run chatbot.py

 #💬 Our chatbot is designed for natural conversations—no complex tech stacks, just simple, smart interactions!